children playing with toys in the grass

 So, Which Grass Variety is Better for You?

-Finding the right grass variety for your home takes consideration of several factors, including maintenance requirements, your location, climate, preferences, and budget.
-By weighing these considerations, you can make a well-informed decision to choose a grass type that will not only improve the aesthetic appeal of your lawn but also survive in your specific environmental conditions and align seamlessly with your lifestyle.
+Finding the ideal grass variety for your home involves considering several factors, including maintenance requirements, climate, location, personal preferences, and budget.
+By evaluating these elements, you can make an informed decision that improves the aesthetic appeal of your lawn while ensuring it thrives in your specific environment.

 Appearance

-The different cultivars of Zoysia and Bermuda grass have different colors, blade widths, and textures.
-For example, our proprietary BIMINI® Bermuda grass sod has a deep green color with fine-textured grass blades and upright leaf growth, whereas the hybrid Imperial Bermuda has a lighter green color with smaller leaves, creating a finer, softer, dense turf.
+Different cultivars of Zoysia and Bermudagrass offer various colors, blade widths, and textures.
+For example, Bimini Bermuda features a deep green color, fine-textured blades, and upright growth.
+In contrast, the hybrid Imperial Bermuda showcases a lighter green hue and smaller leaves, resulting in a finer, softer, dense turf.

-Zoysia grass also features various cultivars with a spectrum of colors, from the lighter green shade seen in Palisades Zoysia to the interesting blue-green color of Icon® Zoysia.
+Zoysia grass sod also features various cultivars with a spectrum of colors, such as the attractive blue-green color of Icon Zoysia.

 Sunlight Requirements & Shade Tolerance